 Beyond Discipline for Preteens

 "What kind of discipline works for preteens?
 What I was doing before (consequences) certainly doesn't work any more.
 It seems to make him more defiant and rude, and we all end up yelling.
 He doesn't do his homework.
-All he wants to do is skateboard with his friends or play computer."
+All he wants to do is skateboard or play computer games with his friends."